digitalgreenorg/coco/readme.md

 	pre_delete.connect(delete_log, sender = Progress)
 	'''

-	The senderís value here should be equal to name of the class. save_log and delete_log can be imported from django.db.models.signals
+	The sender's value here should be equal to name of the class. save_log and delete_log can be imported from django.db.models.signals

 13) For storing the info regarding the database downloads made by the user, write the following code in models.py